Data can be updated inside the grid using the grid's API.

 Use this if you want to manage the data outside of the grid (eg in a Redux store) and then let the grid work out what changes are needed to keep the grid's version of the data up to date.

 api.updateRowData(transaction) takes details of what data items to update

 and then returns all the impacted row nodes.

 The grid will create one new row for each item in the

 The grid will remove one row for each item in the

 If you are providing rowNode ID's (via the

-grid will match the rows based on ID.
+getRowNodeId and values matching the rows you want to remove.
 If you are not using ID's, then the grid will match

 the rows based on object reference.